openflighthpc/retype-documentation/Retype_Documentation/flight_environment_usage/flight_tools/flight_hunter.md

 - `--prefix <prefix>` - Defines a prefix, which will be numbered, and used as a label.
 - `--command <command>` - Runs the given console command and sends the output as the payload of the send.

-### Hunt Options
-- `--allow-existing` - Duplicate entries will replace existing ones rather than being rejected.
-- `--port <port>` - Overrides the default port to accept on.
-- `--include-self` - Sends itself to hunter.
-- `--auth <auth>` - Defines a password to use as an authentication key, only incoming senders with the correct auth will be accepted.
-- `--auto-parse <regex>` - Automatically parses nodes matching this regex when they are added.
-- `--auto-apply <regex>` - Automatically applies a profile identity to parsed nodes.